 The Corolla E110 was the eighth generation of cars sold by Toyota under the Corolla nameplate.

-In North America only a 4-door sedan was offered.
+In North America, only a 4-door sedan was offered.

-Toyota Corollas are the all-time most popular vehicle with 44.1 million units sold since 1966.
+Toyota Corollas are the all-time most popular vehicle, with 44.1 million units sold since 1966.

 Toyota Corollas, in general, are widely thought of by mechanics as the most reliable car available.

-There are still many 8th gen Corollas on the road and parts are cheap and plentiful.
+There are still many 8th gen Corollas on the road, and parts are cheap and plentiful.

 We decided to recommend the 8th generation Corolla because it was the first Corolla with a timing chain rather than a timing belt which saves the owner the headache and costs of timing belt changes.

-Note: The Chevrolet Prizm (1998 - 2002), exclusively sold in the USA, is a compact car that is derived from the Toyota Corolla.
-The Prizm is virtually the same car as the Corolla apart from relatively minor cosmetic details.
-The Prizm can make a great option if you can't find a used Corolla and can often be bought cheaper.
+Apart from minor cosmetic details, the Prizm is virtually the same car as the Corolla.
+Therefore, the Prizm can make a great option if you can't find a used Corolla and can often be bought cheaper.

 2000 Chevrolet Prizm - commons.wikimedia.org

-From 1979 to its 2011 discontinuation, the Grand Marquis shared the rear-wheel drive Panther platform with the Lincoln Town Car and the Ford (LTD) Crown Victoria.
+From 1979 to its 2011 discontinuation, the Grand Marquis shared the rear-wheel-drive Panther platform with the Lincoln Town Car and the Ford (LTD) Crown Victoria.

 The Mercury Grand Marquis shared the same platform as the Ford Crown Victoria and Lincoln Town Car.
-All three, but the Ford Crown Victoria in particular, was sold in huge numbers as fleet vehicles as taxis and police cruisers.
-Some of the reasons were their reliability, low cost of maintenance and ease of repair.
+All three, but the Ford Crown Victoria, were sold in huge numbers as taxis and police cruisers fleet vehicles.

-Finding parts is easy and they are very inexpensive.
+Finding parts is easy, and they are very inexpensive.

-One of the features that every practical car buyer looks for when car shopping is ease of servicing and maintenance.
+One of the features that every practical car buyer looks for when car shopping is the ease of servicing and maintenance.